Are you wondering whether the technical or business side is harder when building marketplaces?

-Every marketplace has its own website monetization system.
+Every marketplace has its website monetization system.
 There are a few available online payment solutions that can be implemented.
-However, you need to think of all possible scenarios in order to avoid payment failures.
+However, you must consider all possible scenarios to avoid payment failures.

 Challenge: Payment method

-Having the right payment method is key to building to trust and encourage transactions through your platform.
-It’s important to find a payment method that works smoohtly both for your business and for your users. (sellers and buyers alike)
+The right payment method is key to building trust and encouraging transactions through your platform.
+Finding a payment method that works smoothly for your business and your users is important. (sellers and buyers alike)